Curses, Foiled Again!

 In recent years, I've had a large number of poems go viral, by which I mean that

-people start cutting and pasting them without my permission.
+people start cutting and pasting them online without my permission.
 I have found them

 on blogs, Twitter, Facebook, PoemHunter, PoemSeeker, Instagram, Pinterest,

 Reddit, even on a number of porn and escort websites!
 (It seems the pros like my